-Version 1.01 of the refined groundwater availability model for the Seymour Aquifer in Haskell, Knox, and Baylor counties was used for this analysis.
-See Jigmond and others (2014) for assumptions and limitations of the groundwater availability model.

-This groundwater availability model includes one layer representing the Seymour Aquifer in Haskell, southern Knox, western Baylor, and a small portion of eastern Stonewall counties.

-The model was run with MODFLOW-2000 (Harbaugh and others, 2000).
+- We used version 1.01 of the refined groundwater availability model for the Seymour Aquifer in Haskell, Knox, and Baylor counties for this analysis.
+See Jigmond and others (2014) for assumptions and limitations of the groundwater availability model. - This groundwater availability model includes one layer representing the Seymour Aquifer in Haskell, southern Knox, western Baylor, and a small portion of eastern Stonewall counties. - We ran the model with MODFLOW-2000 (Harbaugh and others, 2000).